Mastering Parallel Structure: Which Sentence Sings in Harmony?

 -

 Inconsistent Use of Prepositional Phrases: Prepositional phrases (preposition + noun/pronoun) should also follow parallel structure.
-For instance, "He excels in sports, in academics, and at music" is incorrect.
+To give you an idea, "He excels in sports, in academics, and at music" is incorrect.
 The correct parallel structure would be: "He excels in sports, in academics, and in music."

 -